Only a few lines in one of the most famous guidebooks. Tribal Chhattisgarh, close to Odisha, seemed liked a paradise for

 There are more than 600 Adivasi tribes in India, and 74 are from what is called the primitive Tribes’ group.
 Four of these primitive tribes live in Chhattisgarh, mainly in Bastar, in very remote mountainous areas hardly reachable and in precarious conditions: no drinking water, electricity, public transportations (they have to walk several kilometres to reach the closest town), no hospital.
 They mainly practice shifting agriculture and hunting.

 For my second trip to Bastar, I left France to India for 7 weeks.
 I met my friends again and we became closer.
 We have celebrated Bastar Dussehra together, they helped me to discover and understand more their culture, to learn more on Bastar Tribal people.
 They have promoted my work in Chhattisgarh.
 Each day, I was on the front page of a newspaper, on the TV or radio.
-I used my popularity to spread some messages of respect for Adivasis (Tribal people) and their culture.
+I used my influence to spread some messages of respect for Adivasis (Tribal people) and their culture.

 Then I left to Telangana.
 For more than one year, I had searched for information on a tribal festival in Adilabad district: Dandari.
 An Indian travel blogger finally found a local reporter.
 I have lived with Sinu and his family for 10 days, I could enjoy this incredible festival with the Gonds of the villages only and continue the work I had begun in Bastar.